a-li-sa/portfolio/README.md

 ## Project Status

-The portfolio page will be updated regularly to include new projects.
+* The Portfolio page will be updated regularly to include new projects.
+* The About Me page may be updated to provide more descriptive body texts in the panels.

 <a name="built-with"></a>